Buffalo Grove, IL

 Ed Harvey has been playing, writing, performing and recording music since the 1990s, mostly on acoustic guitar and upright bass.
-He also plays banjo, mandolin, mountain dulcimer, and is currently taking fiddle lessons.
-Ed is a geologist, water scientist, and former university professor, and now also plays upright bass with the Nebraska Boys bluegrass band.
+He also plays banjo, mandolin, mountain dulcimer, autoharp, and fiddle at the beginner level.
+Ed is a geologist, water scientist, and former university professor, and now also plays upright bass with the Nebraska Bluegrass Boys band.

 He’s released a CD, Stories Seldom Told, featuring his original folk and bluegrass music.
 Ed jams regularly, attends several bluegrass camps each year, and hosts a weekly bluegrass jam in Fort Collins for beginner and intermediate players.

 With a Master’s in Education and 15 years of teaching math, Ellen Carlson knows what it means to be accountable for students learning what she teaches.
 Having started fiddle at a young age, she is a versatile and in-demand performer as well as a sought-after teacher.
 She has taught bluegrass at Fiddle Hell, festivals including Grey Fox and Pemi Valley, and with Pete and Joan Wernick at their Jam Camps.
 She runs her own camp as well and leads the NH Fiddle Ensemble, a 100+ member “orchestra”.
 Ellen performs bluegrass with High Range, Rock Spring, and EC & The Darrellicks.

 Ellen Carlson and Melissa Bragdon Caron co-direct the New Hampshire Fiddle Ensemble.
 Ellen has been performing for 35 years, currently with High Range.
 She teaches fiddle, guitar and mandolin, privately and at major festivals.